 Øyvind Kolås uses Patreon to raise funds for his work on GEGL, GIMP’s new sophisticated image processing core.
 This work is crucial to implement features such as non-destructive editing in GIMP, including features known as adjustment layers and layer effects in similar software. Øyvind is the primary developer of GEGL who has been working on it since mid-2000s.

 Jehan Pagès runs another Patreon-hosted campaign to raise funds for a GIMP-powered animated movie, ZeMarmot.
-Part of the funds is spent on development of advanced animation features in GIMP.
+Part of the funds is spent on development of advanced animation features in GIMP and various other features for professional graphics usage.
 Jehan is one of the most active contributors to GIMP in recent years who has fixed countless bugs.